realworldocaml/book/en/lists-and-patterns.md

 ```

 Similarly, it will fail on values that come from outside the OCaml
 heap, like values from C-bindings.
-But they will work in a reasonable
+But it will work in a reasonable
 way for other kinds of values.

 For simple atomic types, polymorphic compare has the semantics you